-2.7 Social Event
+4.8.
+Social Event

 Another of the most important things organized and managed by the host is the IETF social event.
-Sometimes, the social event is a computer or high-tech related event.
-At the Boston IETF, for example, the social was dinner at the Computer Museum.
+Sometimes, the social event is a computer- or high-tech-related event.
+At one Boston IETF, for example, the social was dinner at the Computer Museum.
 Other times, the social might be a dinner cruise or a trip to an art gallery.
+Note, however, that not all IETF meetings have social events.

 Newcomers to the IETF are encouraged to attend the social event.
-Everyone is encouraged to wear their name tags and leave their laptops behind.
+All are encouraged to wear their name tags and leave their laptops behind.
 The social event is designed to give people a chance to meet on a social, rather than technical, level.